La Paz for Digital Nomads

 While there used to be many coworking spaces, most closed due to the pandemic and did not reopen.
 However, some are still standing.
 Among the options that the city still offers is Squemas Cowork (Av.
 Arce, Edificio Arcadia 2588, Mezzanine) with a perfect location in a well-connected neighborhood, with many type of spaces and services like wi-fi, private rooms, meetings rooms, and conference rooms.
 They also have biosecurity services, technical support, printing machines, and cafeteria services.
 The spaces are simple and elegant.
 Prices start at 12 USD for 4 hours and 22 USD per day although they usually upload promotions to their Instagram feed.

-Link Cowork
+Cowork Sopocachi

 Nexo Cowork